 -

-Don’t attempt to drive from Vancouver to Toronto unless you have 5+ days—Canada’s highways are beautiful but long, and fatigue is real (we did a 10-hour day and vowed never again).
+Don't attempt to drive from Vancouver to Toronto unless you have 5+ fully flexible days—Canada's highways are beautiful but long, and driver fatigue creates major safety risks (we completed a 10-hour driving day and vowed never to repeat it for match travel).

 -